-The front panel of the IC25 series shown above has a tactile touch membrane keyboard with audible feedback.
+The front panel of the SC25 series shown above has a tactile touch membrane keyboard with audible feedback.
 The keyboard is used to set all operating parameters.
 The display is a two-line alphanumeric LCD with backlighting.
-When the unit is turned on the display will light and show the Set Point and Plate Temp.
-Plate temperature will be displaying the actual temperature of the plate surface.
+When the unit is turned on the display will light and show the Set Point, Plate temperature will be displaying the actual temperature of the plate surface and the Orbital Mixing Speed setting.
 There are two LEDs on the front panel.
 One is a power-on indicator and the other is the plate surface hot indicator that will illuminate when the plate is at or above 50C.